[Latest] Tricks to Unpair an Apple Watch Without Your iPhone

 Erase an Apple Watch via iCloud

-If you don't have access to the iPhone your Apple Watch is paired to, you can still unpair it via your iCloud account.
-Fortunately, there are two ways to access your iCloud account: the Find My app or icloud.com.
+If you do not have access to the iPhone your Apple Watch is paired to, you can still erase it through your iCloud account.
+The two practical routes are the Find My app or icloud.com.

 Steps Via the Find My app: